 - Statistics and Measurement

 - Medicaid and CHIP

 Livermore publishes widely and is the author of several chapters in Growth in Disability Benefits: Explanations and Policy Implications, The Decline in Employment of People with Disabilities: A Policy Puzzle, and Counting Working-Age People with Disabilities: What Current Data Tell Us and Options for Improvement.
-She publishes in journals such as the Journal of Disability Policy Studies, Health Affairs, Social Science Quarterly, Social Security Bulletin, and others.
+She publishes in journals such as the Journal of Disability Policy Studies, Health Affairs, Social Science Quarterly, and Social Security Bulletin.
 She is a member of the National Academy of Social Insurance and was formerly assistant director of Cornell University’s Institute for Policy Research and a vice president at the Lewin Group.
 She has a Ph.D. in economics from the University of Wisconsin-Madison and an M.P.H. in epidemiology from Tulane University.

 Substantial Gainful Activity (SGA) Project Demonstration

 Mathematica is helping to develop a demonstration focused on improving the employment outcomes of state vocational rehabilitation clients who receive only SSDI benefits.

 Mathematica Disability and Health Experts Guest Edit, Contribute to Psychiatric Rehabilitation Journal®